holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/03_git_basics/lesson_plan.md

 ### Setup

+- `git_cheatsheet.docx` printed out for students to use
-A few example git repositories to chew on.
+- A few example git repositories to chew on.
+- Schoology Assessment published

 ### Actual Lesson